 “This is a land for pioneers,” Emory told me, too.
 “A frontier.”

-“So I built a little hut,” Mick told me when I met him long ago, “and I offered these folks who found their way to this part of the country a bed, a box of matches, and a shaker of salt for the night.”
+“So I built a little hut,” Mick told me when I met him long ago, “and I offered these passers-by a bed, a box of matches, and a shaker of salt for the night.”

 That first little house has evolved over the decades into Chaa Creek Resort, the premier jungle resort in Belize, rated top jungle resort in the region by Caribbean Travel & Life more than once.

-And a unique chance to make your own way, create your own reality, and build your own future.
+The unique chance to make your own way, create your own reality, and build your own future.
+Belize remains a pioneer’s playground.

 The very good news from Belize, even today, is no news from Belize.
 And I am more delighted with every passing year to be able to continue to offer that observation.